-Virtualization simply means making a virtual version of something.
+Virtualisation simply means making a virtual version of something.
 In terms of IT, this basically means creating simulated computing environments.
-The virtualization process allows you to run multiple virtualized resources from a single server.
+The virtualisation process allows you to run multiple virtualised resources from a single server.
 Here are a few other key terms you’ll want to know:

 - Virtual Machine (VM).
-Virtual machines, or VMs, are the virtual version of resources created by the virtualization process.
+Virtual machines, or VMs, are the virtual version of resources created by the virtualisation process.
 As mentioned above, they are basically simulated computing environments.

 - Hypervisor Software.
 When you have multiple virtual machines operating on a single physical machine, you need a way to keep everything organized.
 Hypervisor software is what manages your VMs to keep everything running smoothly.

 - Physical to Virtual (P2V) Migration.
 If you’re currently storing your company’s operating system, applications, and data in a physical computing environment, this is what you’d call the process of moving those resources to a virtual environment.

 - Virtual to Virtual (V2V) Migration.
 Similar to P2V migration, but your resources start out in a different place.
 If you’re currently storing your company’s operating system, applications, and data in a virtual system, this is what you’d call the process of moving those resources to a different virtual environment.